Loading...

 main error log for all websites on your server

 This section shows the last few lines of the server's main error log.
-These lines are displayed in chronological order with the time, IP address of the visitor, and the error message.
+These lines are displayed in chronological order, including the time, IP address of the visitor, and the error message.
 Because this is a shared server, you will see errors for all accounts on the server.
 If you are trying to locate error messages originating from your hosting account, you may need to refresh your URL, which has the error/problem, and then refresh the Error Logs page.

 PHP Error Logs

 The PHP Error Logs will show errors related to PHP scripts only for your account.
 These errors are sorted by directory and do not automatically disappear, as do the main error logs.
 The errors shown are stored in the error_log file within each directory.
-If you would like to clear the PHP error_logs, simply delete the error_log files in each directory using File Manager or FTP.
+If you would like to clear the PHP error logs, simply delete the error log files in each directory using File Manager or FTP.

 cpanel control panel file manager access file manager